jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 History rules have 7 or more states.
 They are based on the HistoricalLife rule.
 See [here](https://conwaylife.com/wiki/OCA:LifeHistory) for more information.

-History rules are supported by:
+History rules are (planned to be) supported by:
 - [x] 2-state HROT
+- [ ] HROT Generations
+- [ ] HROT Extended Generations

 # B0 rules